sourcegraph/about/blogposts/2020/find-and-replace.md

 One thing to note about regex is the abundance of special characters.
 All these characters have special meanings: `(`, `)`, `[`, `]`, `.`, `$`, `^`, `+`, `?`, `|`.
 This means you'll need to escape them with `\` if you want to literally match these characters.
-This wouldn't be too severe a problem were it not for the fact that all these characters also occur abundantly in code.
-This means that often, your regex will include many escape sequences.
+This wouldn't be so bad were it not for the fact that all these characters also occur abundantly in code.
+This means that your regex will often include many escape sequences.
 Add grouping into the mix and very soon you'll end up with something quite unreadable.

 To alleviate this readability issue, there are a number of regex visualizers you can use to understand what's going on: